 What support is available?

-If you're looking after someone with dementia, there are services available that offer education and support as well as respite care.
+If you're looking after someone living with dementia, there are services that offer education and support as well as respite care.

-As dementia is a degenerative condition it's important for people with dementia and their carers to get their affairs in order and plan for the future as early as possible.
+As dementia is a degenerative condition it's important for people living with dementia and their carers to get their affairs in order and plan for the future as early as possible.
 Find out more about legal support for carers.

 Carer support groups

 Carer support groups can offer you a safe place to talk about your role as a carer.
 They can put you in touch with other carers who may be experiencing similar things to you so you can share advice and suggestions to support each other.
 For information about dementia carer groups in your area, call the National Dementia Helpline on 1800 100 500.